The smallest possible data surface.

 Take it or wipe it, whenever.

-• Clear all data.
+- Reset.
 Removes everything from the browser.
-Irreversible — make a backup first if you want one.
+Irreversible — export first if you want a copy.

 Designed with the Children's Code in mind.